mershark/math-magician/README.md

 # 📖 Math Magician <a name="about-project"></a>

 > In this project, I created a feature-rich calculator application with an elegant and user-friendly design.
 The calculator performs basic arithmetic operations and displays the result prominently.
-I implemented a custom logic for handling calculations and integrated it with a React user interface.
+I created three pages using react route, I implemented a custom logic for handling calculations and integrated it with a React user interface.
 Additionally, I incorporated an inspiring quote display that fetches random quotes from an external API: [API Ninjas](https://api-ninjas.com/api/quotes).
 The layout is responsive, adapting gracefully to different screen sizes.
 The final result is a polished and functional calculator app with a motivational touch.

 ## Built With